 We are committed to ensuring that your information is secure.
 In order to prevent unauthorised access or disclosure we have put in place suitable physical, electronic and managerial procedures to safeguard and secure the information we collect.
-Please see our policies that show our commitment in ensuring people's personal information is safe:
+At the bottom of this page you will find our policies that show our commitment in ensuring people’s personal information is safe:

 If you are receiving or have received a service from Kernow Health and would like to know what information we hold, you have the right to ask us to provide that information to you.
 This is known as a Subject Access Request (SAR).
 There is no fee for this, however if further requests are made for the same information within a short time period or the requests become excessive then there may be an admin fee for this.

 To be able to provide you with that information we will need to confirm your identity.
 Should you be asking on behalf of someone else, then we would also need to see proof that you are able to act on that person’s behalf e.g. Power of Attorney.

 How we use your information

 Kernow Health CIC is committed to ensuring that your privacy is protected.
 However, where you are receiving a service from Kernow Health CIC, we are required to share that information with other organisations that are part of your care and treatment, e.g. with your GP Practice to ensure that your health records are accurate and up to date.

 We may also use your information to inform, improve and maintain the services that we are delivering.
 This information may be included in reports that are used by Kernow Health CIC in order to show how we are improving and maintaining services.
 However, any patient identifiable information (information that can identify an individual) will be removed and anonymised to preserve your privacy and confidentiality.